netchose/flask-vuejs-template/README.md

 $ python run.py
 ```

-From another tab in the same directory, start the webpack dev server:
+From another tab in the same directory, start the Vite dev server:

 ```
-$ yarn serve
+$ yarn dev
 ```

 The Vuejs application will be served from `localhost:8080` and the Flask Api
 and static files will be served from `localhost:5000`.

 The dual dev-server setup allows you to take advantage of
-webpack's development server with hot module replacement.
+Vite's development server with hot module replacement.

-Proxy config in `vue.config.js` is used to route the requests
+Proxy config in `vite.config.js` is used to route the requests
 back to Flask's Api on port 5000.

 If you would rather run a single dev server, you can run Flask's